One of the toughest things a man can have is sensitive skin.

-The good news is less cutting elements means less friction which bodes well for sensitive skin.
+The good news is less cutting elements mean less friction, which bodes well for sensitive skin.

-If you have not read my ultimate guide for wet shaving, please take a few minutes to read the benefits.
+If you have not read my ultimate guide for wet shaving, please take a few minutes to understand the benefits.

 It’ll help change the way you shave.